-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court to be held at Chambers thereof, in the County Court-house, in the City of New York, on Friday, the 29th day of October, 1886, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+DURSUANT TO THE STATUTES IN SUCH

+Cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court to be held at Chambers thereof, in the County Court-house, in the City of New York, on Friday, the 29th day of October, 1886, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
 The nature and extent of the improvement hereby intended, is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or zvenue, known as Lind avenue, from Wolf street to Devoe street, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by the Department of Public Parks, being the following-described lots, pieces or parcels of land, viz.:

-Beginning at a point (the intersection of the southern line of Wolf street and the western line of Lind avenue, distant 2,5544% feet easterly from the southeastern corner of One Hundred and Fifty-fifth street and Tenth avenue.
+Beginning at a point (the intersection of the southern line of Wolf street and the western line of Lind avenue, distant 2,554760 feet casterly from the eastern line of Tenth avenue, measured at right angles to the same from a point 4,064 feet northerly from the southeastern corner of One Hundred and Fifty-fifth the a point 4,064 feet northerly from the southeastern corner of One Hundred and Fifty-fifth street and Tenth avenue.

-1. Thence southwesterly, along a line whose direction is 8° 21' 51'' westerly for the others.
+1. Thence southwesterly, along a line whose direction is 8° 21' 51" westerly of that of the east line of Tenth avenue, for 946'93, feet.

-2. Thence deflecting to the left 14° 08' 15.6'' southwesterly for 908 % feet.
+2. Thence deflecting to the left 14° 08' 15.6" southwesterly for 433'95 feet.

-3. Thence deflecting to the left 14° 08' 15.6'' northeasterly for 58 % feet.
+3. Thence deflecting to the left 125° northeasterly for